SemClone/src2purl/README.md

-# SH Package Identifier (SHPI)
+# Software Heritage Package Identifier (SWHPI)

-A Python tool that identifies package coordinates (name, version, license, PURL) from source code directories by leveraging Software Heritage (SH) archive content-addressable hashing and origin metadata.
+A Python tool that identifies package coordinates (name, version, license, PURL) from source code directories by leveraging Software Heritage archive content-addressable hashing and origin metadata.

 ## Overview

-SHPI helps you identify packages in unknown code by:
+SWHPI helps you identify packages in unknown code by:
 1. Generating Software Heritage Identifiers (SWHIDs) from local directories
 2. Querying the Software Heritage archive to find matching content
 3. Extracting package information from the archive metadata